mrakgr/The-Spiral-Language/readme.md

 ```
 (naked_type (*int64*) + 3L)
 ```

 These kinds of errors are easier to locate when they are shown in generated code.
-When they happen it is usually because of a missed argument to partially applied function which causes its environment to spill in the generated code.
-This makes the usual error messages unhelpful.
+When they happen it is usually because of a missed argument to partially applied function which causes its environment to spill into the generated code.
+This makes the usual error messages unhelpful, but looking at the error code gives a good indication of what is happening.